Gradually lowers the rate of the utility property tax and eventually repeals the tax altogether.

 The House shot down two bills that would have capped or provided a credit towards property taxes for older residents of a community if they do not have school-aged children living with them.

-A move to repeal the statewide education property tax and instead provide equivalent funding for education out of the state's general revenues got a thumbs-down from a House committee.
+A move to repeal the statewide education property tax and instead provide equivalent funding for education out of the state's general revenues was killed in the House.

 CONTACT ELECTED OFFICIALS »